fabDz0/pocketnotes-blog/content/posts/diamond.md

 ---

-Second part of the blog will use Diamond Model to analyse existing threat.
+In Second part of the blog will use Diamond Model to analyse existing threat.

 ---
 ## References
 1. [Youtube video](https://www.youtube.com/watch?v=0QHUS8SNTNc)